Concordium/concordium-node/docker-compose/README.md

 A parameterized Docker Compose file `bakers.yaml` is available:
 It sets up a network of 1, 5, 10, or 25 bakers with collectors and a single collector-backend.

+Expected environment variables:

+- `NUM_BAKERS`: The number of bakers to start.
+Should be provided as argument to `--scale baker=` as well.
+- `DESIRED_PEERS`: The number of peers expected by a baker node.
+Should be one less than `NUM_BAKERS`.

-Start a cluster of `<n>` (where `n` is 1, 5, 10, or 25) nodes using:
+The following command will start a cluster of `<n>` (1, 5, 10, or 25) nodes:

 ```
 NUM_BAKERS=<n> DESIRED_PEERS=<n-1> docker-compose -f bakers.yaml up --scale baker=<n>
 ```

-Example: Boot a cluster of 5 nodes (with forced non-reuse of containers):
+Example: Boot a cluster of 5 nodes (with no reuse of containers):

 ```
 NUM_BAKERS=5 DESIRED_PEERS=4 docker-compose -f bakers.yaml up --scale baker=5 --force-recreate
 ```

-Update the Docker image using
+Update the instantiated Docker image using

 ```
 docker-compose -f bakers.yaml pull